open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/getting-started.md

 In your `OpenTelemetry-Starter-Project` folder, create a subfolder `roll-dice`, where the Oat++ library will be used by referencing the oatpp headers and linking them when compiling your project.

-Create a file called `CMakeLists.txt` to define the oatpp library directories, include paths, and link against oatpp during the compilation process.
+Create a file called `CMakeLists.txt` to define the Oat++ library directories, include paths, and link against Oat++ during the compilation process.

 Here is what `CMakeLists.txt` might look like: